Okipa/phpstorm-custom-code-style/readme.md

 # Laravel Code Style
-This code style is base on the Laravel one.
+This code style is based on the Laravel one.
 Feel free to use it and to submit changes if you detect some inconsistencies.

 ## How to import